 Carissa Greinel-Blum, DDS,

-practicing dentist at Bear Creek Family Dentistry in Albuquerque, New Mexico
+practicing dentist at Bear Canyon Family Dentistry in Albuquerque, New Mexico

 Dr. Greinel-Blum was very enthusiastic about the opportunity to become supported by Heartland Dental and she, along with her colleagues, traveled to meet with members of Heartland Dental at the Neibauer Dental Care headquarters in Virginia.
 They learned about how the company could support the personal and professional growth of themselves and their teams.